In this guide, I want to show you how to master your English reading comprehension.

 English reading comprehension is the ability to understand a piece of writing in English and understand what the writer or author is trying to convey to the reader.

 It is also the ability to understand not only the main meaning of the passage but also to have a full understanding of the subtext and any hidden meaning too.

-When we reach this level of comprehension we are able to understand the full emotional impact of the writing too.
+When we reach this level of comprehension, we can understand the full emotional impact of the writing too.

-This is the question that students often ask.
+These are the questions that students often ask: